 The Asus ROG GL553 series is already available in shops in most parts of the world.

-The GL553VD on the other hand starts at between $1050 to $1100 at the time of this post, for a configuration with the same Core i7 processor, but only 8 GB of RAM, Nvidia GTX 1050 graphics with 4 GB of VRAM and a regular 7200 rpm HDD, and you’ll probably want to add more RAM and an SSD to that.
+The GL553VD on the other hand starts at between $1000 to $1100 at the time of this post, for a configuration with the same Core i7 processor, but only 8 GB of RAM, Nvidia GTX 1050 graphics with 4 GB of VRAM and a regular 7200 rpm HDD, so you’ll want to add more RAM and an SSD to that.

 Other configurations might be available as well, so make sure to follow this link for updates or models and prices at the time you’re reading this article.

 Drawing the line, the Asus ROG Strix GL553 is overall a good laptop, but one that nor excels or fails in any significant way, from build to screen quality, keyboard, IO or battery life.
 Performance and especially the low case temperatures are indeed its strong suits, but at the same time its fan is aggressive and noisy.